gpustack/gpustack/docs/installation/installation-script.md

 !!!note

     Unlike Systemd, Launchd and Windows services do not natively support reading environment variables from a file.
 Configuration via the environment file is implemented by the installation script.
 It reads the file and applies the variables to the service configuration.
-After modifying the environment file on Windows and MacOS, you need to re-run the installation script to apply changes to the GPUStack service.
+After modifying the environment file on Windows and macOS, you need to re-run the installation script to apply changes to the GPUStack service.

 ## Available CLI Flags